jdelia/genesis-communities-cpt/readme.txt

 This section describes how to install the plugin and get it working.

 1. Make sure you have the Genesis Framework installed and a Genesis Child theme active.
-2. Upload the entire `genesis-awp-communities` folder to the `/wp-content/plugins/` directory
+2. Upload the entire `genesis-communities-cpt` folder to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. That's it!
 You can enter your Archive Page settings under Communities -> Archive Settings.
 5. You can change the name of the slug in Communities -> Settings.